martinthomson/i-d-template/doc/SUBMITTING.md

 For this feature to work you also need to use an annotated tag (that's the `-a` option above).
 Annotated tags require a comment (use `-m` to set this on the command line).
 An annotated tag associates your email address with the submission.
-Lightweight tags don't have an email address and will be ignored by the CI build.
+Lightweight tags don't have an email address and the first author listed in the draft will be attributed instead.

 **Important**: Push the commit that you intend to tag before you push the tag to check that the draft can be built correctly.
 Pushing the tag won't also